 Utah and Michigan were the only states with Medicaid work requirements in effect as of early 2020, and both have since been suspended (Michigan’s by a court ruling, and Utah’s in response to the COVID-19 pandemic).
 Medicaid work requirements have been approved in several other states as well, but lawsuits have thus-far resulted in them being overturned in Kentucky, Arkansas, and New Hampshire.
 Indiana has suspended its Medicaid work requirement in the face of a pending lawsuit, and Arizona has indefinitely postponed its work requirement amid uncertainty over the legality of these programs.

 If the work requirement had remained in place in Michigan, the number of people covered under Healthy Michigan was expected to decline, but that’s a feature, not a bug: The reduction in enrollment is a key element of Medicaid work requirements, and Governor Snyder noted when he signed the legislation that Healthy Michigan enrollment was far higher than had been predicted.

-SB897, the legislation that created the state’s Medicaid work requirement, also required the state to seek a waiver from CMS to allow for new eligibility rules for people who have been enrolled in Medicaid expansion for at least 48 months and whose income is above the poverty level (i.e., between 100 percent and 138 percent of the poverty level); these provisions were also approved by the Trump administration, but in order to focus on the Medicaid work requirement, Michigan delayed the healthy behavior and premium requirements until October 2020, and they have not yet taken effect as of 2022.
+SB897, the legislation that created the state’s Medicaid work requirement, also required the state to seek a waiver from CMS to allow for new eligibility rules for people who have been enrolled in Medicaid expansion for at least 48 months and whose income is above the poverty level (i.e., between 100% and 138% of the poverty level); these provisions were also approved by the Trump administration, but in order to focus on the Medicaid work requirement, Michigan delayed the healthy behavior and premium requirements until October 2020, and they have not yet taken effect as of 2022.